-- While the application may represent a gap site within a substantial and continuously built up frontage the application site is not considered to be acceptable for development given the extensive engineering works which would be required to provide retaining structures, raised levels platforms for parking/garage and dwelling. - The proposed works would result in an overly engineered site which would detract from the visual character of the area. - Given the uncertainty around the proposed levels proposed for the dwelling and garage, there is the potential for the proposed development to appear prominent at this roadside location. - The proposal is contrary to Paragraphs 6.70 and 6.73 of the SPPS and Policies CTY8, 13 and 14 of PPS21.
+While the application may represent a gap site within a substantial and continuously built up frontage the application site is not considered to be acceptable for development given the extensive engineering works required to provide retaining structures, raised levels and platforms for the dwelling and parking area to the rear.
+The proposed works would result in an overly engineered site which would detract from the visual character of the area.
+The proposal is contrary to Paragraphs 6.70 and 6.73 of the SPPS and Policies CTY8, 13 and 14 of PPS21.